parthgiht/Supply-chain-analysis/README.md

 # Supply-chain-analysis
 ## Overview
 This project involves a comprehensive analysis of supply chain operations, focusing on key performance metrics and insights.
-By leveraging data analysis and visualization, the project aims to provide actionable insights into pricing strategies, product performance, cost distribution, and quality control across the supply chain.
+By leveraging data analysis and visualization, the project aims to provide actionable insights into pricing strategies, product performance, cost distribution, quality control, and defect rate across the supply chain.
 ## Libraries Used
 The following Python libraries were used to perform data analysis and visualization: